humanmade/altis-documentation/other-docs/guides/migrating-from-wordpress.md

 This guide covers how to migrate a typical WordPress project to Altis.

+## Before You Begin -- Database Configuration

+Altis uses the `utf8mb4` MySQL database character set.
+It's important to check the charset configuration of the site you're migrating from and update it before importing the database into Altis to prevent data corruption.

 ## Setup Composer

 If the project does not already have a `composer.json` in the root of the repository, you should run `composer init` from the project root.
 This will prompt you fill out the required fields.
 For now, don’t bother adding any dependencies.
 If you already have a `composer.json` move to Remove Dependencies.